TorbjornHoltmon/holtmon.dev/content/articles/generating-a-typescript-client-from-swagger-openapi-and-publishing-it-as-a-package.md

 If you are using javascript in your project you will need to package your client before use.
 Use the rollup config I have in my repo or use your preferred bundler.

 I hope this guide has helped you.
-If you have any issues or questions, don't hesitate to (create an issue on my repo)[https://github.com/TorbjornHoltmon/Generate-Typescript-Client-From-OpenApi], and I will do what I can to help.
+If you have any issues or questions, don't hesitate to [create an issue on my repo](https://github.com/TorbjornHoltmon/Generate-Typescript-Client-From-OpenApi), and I will do what I can to help.